 A World with Room for Everyone

 For Cultural Anthropology 2020, I used the third edition of Essentials of Cultural Anthropology: A Toolkit for a Global Age by Ken Guest.
 Here is the YouTube recorded lecture playlist.
 A course outline sketch is below, and then at the end there are some reflections on what I hoped a contemporary cultural anthropology course can achieve.
-For 2021, see the reflections on Is anthropology more important than ever?
-I’m excited to try a new textbook: Introducing Anthropology: What makes us human?
+For 2021, see the reflections on Is anthropology more important than ever? when I tried a new textbook: Introducing Anthropology: What makes us human?